-By Richard S. Stockton
+By Richard S. Stockton May 21, 2015

-On May 13, 2015, the United States and Japan will become contracting parties to the Hague System for the International Registration of Industrial Designs.
+On May 13, 2015, the United States and Japan became contracting parties to the Hague System for the International Registration of Industrial Designs.
 The Hague System allows the filing of a single international design application that can lead to design protection in more than 50 jurisdictions, including the European Union, Korea and now the U.S. and Japan.

+Introduction to the Hague System

-A U.S. applicant may file a Hague application directly through the World Intellectual Property Organization, which administers the Hague System, or indirectly through the US Patent and Trademark Office.
+A U.S. applicant may file a Hague application directly through the World Intellectual Property Organization (WIPO), which administers the Hague System, or indirectly through the U.S. Patent and Trademark Office (which then transmits the application to WIPO).
+Among other things, the Hague application must include figures depicting the design and a designation of Hague jurisdictions where protection is sought.

 After a formalities review, WIPO records and publishes the Hague application as an international registration.
-Jurisdictions designated for protection then have as long as 12 months to refuse protection, but only on substantive grounds.
-With some minor exceptions, the USPTO will examine a US-designating Hague application like a traditional U.S. design application, with official action being taken within the 12-month refusal period, and a U.S. design patent issuing if warranted.
+Designated jurisdictions then have either six months (e.g., for the European Union) or 12 months (e.g., for the U.S.) to refuse protection, but only on substantive grounds.
+If a timely refusal is not received, the Hague treaty states that the international registration shall have the "same effect" as a corresponding grant of design protection under the designated jurisdictions' laws.
+Some jurisdictions, such as the EU, may affirmatively grant protection while other jurisdictions may not respond at all.
+In the U.S., the international registration is not intended to be self-executing, even if a timely refusal is not received.
+Accordingly, any Hague application designating the U.S. will be prosecuted like a traditional U.S. design application, with some minor exceptions.
 As an aside, U.S. design patents issuing from U.S. or international applications filed after May 13 will have a 15-year term instead of the current 14-year term.

-ADVANTAGES AND DISADVANTAGES OF THE HAGUE SYSTEM
+Advantages and disadvantages of the Hague System